 So you finally got your first pair of raw jeans.
 Congrats!

 No doubt you’ve heard that washing is the crucial “make-it-or-break-it” step towards owning a wicked pair of raws.
 You’ve done extensive research about how to wash your raw denim.
+You’ve picked up a bottle denim specific detergent.
 You know how to do a coral beach wash, how to clean with vinegar, and all the other tricks of the wash.
 You’ve also been warned of the perils of washing too early.
 But there’s one final question:

 How do I know when its really time to wash my jeans?

 Well, that’s easy.
 After all, everyone knows that you just have to wait 6 months to wash your jeans, right?

 We’ve gotten a lot of questions about this, and there truly is no easy answer.
 Besides, what about after the first wash?
 Then what?
 Well, the short answer to that is “It depends.”

 It Depends On How Often You Wear Your Jeans

 - If you’re able to wear your jeans all day, every day then 6 months may be long enough (or perhaps even too long).
 But if you’re like many folks who have to wear a uniform or dress professionally for 5 days of the week, then you’ll need more time to achieve the same results, maybe 9 months or more.

 It depends on what you do in your jeans

 - If you’re a physically active person, I guarantee your jeans will fade faster than someone who just wears them around the house.
 Wearing your jeans for activities like bicycling, hiking and so on will produce quicker results than, say, sitting and playing video games.